Getting Started

 Quick Start

 Here's a simple example to get you started with PyEyesWeb.
-This example demonstrates how to load motion data and extract basic movement features.
+This example demonstrates how to compute the smoothness index from motion data.

 from pyeyesweb.data_models import SlidingWindow